puppetlabs/puppet/docs/profiling.md

 For much finer grained profiling, you'll want to use [ruby-prof](https://rubygems.org/gems/ruby-prof).
-Once you have the gem installed you can either modify the code to profile a certain section (using RubyProf.profile) or run the master with ruby-prof by adding `use Rack::RubyProf, :path => '/temp/profile'` to the config.ru for your master.
+Once you have the gem installed you can either modify the code to profile a certain section (using RubyProf.profile) or run the server with ruby-prof by adding `use Rack::RubyProf, :path => '/temp/profile'` to the config.ru for your server.

 ## Running the Benchmarks